erikleitch/basho-perf-scripts/README.md

+# Synopsis

+basho-perf-scripts is a collection of bash scripts for use with basho-perf.
+The primary function is to parse output log files from basho-perf runs and plot summary statistics.

-# basho-perf-scripts
+# Usage
-Scripts for use with basho-perf

 Suppose you have a basho-perf run script like: